 Blanton is one of the Vikings most effective DBs when it comes to defending screen plays and short dump offs.
 In the clip below, the dangerous and explosive Reggie Bush catches the ball in space and has some blockers out front.
 Off to the races right?
 Not so fast, Blanton shows his willingness and toughness to fight through a block and make a play.
 My question; why does it take so long for Sanford to shed his block?
 This is the kind of play that doesn’t hurt Sanford’s overall grade at PFF, but it doesn’t go unnoticed by me.

 Blanton’s best attributes are his size, attitude and toughness.
-He plays “like” a scrappy boundery press man corner, the problem is he gets beat in man coverage way too often.
+He plays “like” a scrappy boundery press man corner, the problem is he doesn’t have good press man coverage skill and can get beat over the top too often.

 As a safety he has the size and great tackling ability coaches covet in a defensive back.
 However, questionably closing speed along with a lack of big hitting potential taper my enthusiasum for Blanton’s development as a quality NFL starting safety.
 With that said, I do like his physicality, sure tackling, good fundamentals and accurate angles when pursuing plays.
 The question is, can Zimmer turn Blanton into something special?